The mean and variance of the reciprocal merit factor of four classes of binary sequences: Abstract

 \section{Abstract}

-Classical conjectures due to Littlewood, Erd\H{o}s and Golay concern the asymptotic growth of the $L_p$ norm of a Littlewood polynomial (having all coefficients in $\{1, -1\}$) as its degree increases, for various values of~$p$.
-Attempts over more than fifty years to settle these conjectures have identified certain classes of the Littlewood polynomials as particularly important: skew-symmetric polynomials, reciprocal polynomials, and negative reciprocal polynomials.
-Using only elementary methods, we find an exact formula for the mean and variance of the $L_4$ norm of polynomials in each of these classes, and in the class of all Littlewood polynomials.
-A consequence is that, for each of the four classes, the normalized $L_4$ norm of a polynomial drawn uniformly at random from the class converges in probability to a constant as the degree increases.
+The merit factor of a $\{-1, 1\}$ binary sequence measures the collective smallness of its non-trivial aperiodic autocorrelations.
+Binary sequences with large merit factor are important in digital communications because they allow the efficient separation of signals from noise.
+It is a longstanding open question whether the maximum merit factor is asymptotically unbounded and, if so, what is its limiting value.
+Attempts to answer this question over almost sixty years have identified certain classes of binary sequences as particularly important: skew-symmetric sequences, symmetric sequences, and anti-symmetric sequences.
+Using only elementary methods, we find an exact formula for the mean and variance of the reciprocal merit factor of sequences in each of these classes, and in the class of all binary sequences.
+This provides a much deeper understanding of the distribution of the merit factor in these four classes than was previously available.
+A consequence is that, for each of the four classes, the merit factor of a sequence drawn uniformly at random from the class converges in probability to a constant as the sequence length increases.